-Imperfect Competition

-- 7.1 Introduction

-- 7.2 Objectives

-- 7.3 Imperfect Competition

-- 7.4 Monopoly

-- 7.5 Monopolistic Competition

-- 7.6 Oligopoly

-- 7.7 Summary

-- 7.8 Glossary
+Unit 7 Imperfect Competition Structure 7.1 Introduction 7.2 Objectives 7.3 Imperfect Competition 7.4 Monopoly 7.5 Monopolistic Competition 7.6 Oligopoly 7.7

-- 7.9 Self-Assessment Test

-- 7.10 Suggested Reading/Reference Material

-- 7.11 Answers to Check Your Progress Questions
+Summary 7.8 Glossary 7.9 Self-Assessment Test 7.10 Suggested Reading/Reference Material 7.11 Answers to Check Your Progress Questions 7.1 Introduction

 Market structure influences the decisions taken by the firm and the profits that are earned by it in the long run.
 Market structure is classified into two types - perfect competition and imperfect competition.
 In the previous unit we discussed perfect competition.
 This unit is on imperfect competition.
 Imperfect competition is any market structure, which is not perfectly competitive.
-Imperfect competition is categorized into monopoly, monopolistic and oligopoly market structures.
-Monopoly is a market structure where a single seller controls the whole market selling a unique product.
+Imperfect competition is categorized into monopoly, monopolistic and oligopoly market structure structure where a single seller controls the whole market selling a unique product.
 Oligopoly is a market situation where a few sellers exist in the market.
 Monopolistic competition has a large number of buyers and sellers in the market and sellers divide the market through product differentiation and price discrimination.
 This unit will discuss the different types of imperfect market structures, their characteristics and the different strategies adopted by players under game theory.
 Before studying this unit, students should recollect their knowledge of perfect market structure (Unit 6).

-- Identify different types of market structure - Compare and contrast the characteristics of monopoly, monopolistic competition and oligopoly - Explain various strategies of game theory
+7.2 Objectives By the end of this unit, students should be able to: ?
+Identify different types of market structure ?
+Compare and contrast the characteristics of monopoly, monopolistic competition and oligopoly ?
+Explain various strategies of game theory